Solvay Conference: Fifth conference

-Perhaps the most famous conference was the fifth Solvay Conference on Physics, which was held from 24 to 29 October 1927; the subject was Electrons and Photons and the world's most notable physicists met to discuss the newly formulated quantum theory.
+Perhaps the most famous conference was the fifth Solvay Conference on Physics, which was held from 24 to 29 October 1927.
+The subject was Electrons and Photons and the world's most notable physicists met to discuss the newly formulated quantum theory.
 The leading figures were Albert Einstein and Niels Bohr.
-Seventeen of the 29 attendees were or became Nobel Prize winners, including Marie Curie who, alone among them, had won Nobel Prizes in two separate scientific disciplines.
-Attendees Einstein, Bohr, Werner Heisenberg, Paul Dirac, and Erwin Schrödinger were listed among the top ten greatest physicists of all-time in a 1999 poll of leading physicists for Physics World magazine.
+Seventeen of the 29 attendees were or became Nobel Prize winners, including Marie Skłodowska-Curie who, alone among them, had won Nobel Prizes in two separate scientific disciplines.
+The anti-German prejudice that had prevented Einstein and others from attending the Solvay conferences held after the First World War had melted away.
+Essentially all of those names who had contributed to the recent development of the quantum theory were at this Solvay Conference, including Bohr, Born, de Broglie, Dirac, Heisenberg, Pauli, and Schrödinger.
+Heisenberg commented:

+"Through the possibility of exchange between the representatives of different lines of research, this conference has contributed extraordinarily to the clarification of the physical foundations of the quantum theory.
+It forms, so to speak, the outward completion of the quantum theory."
+The photo taken of this conference's participants is sometimes entitled "The Most Intelligent Picture Ever Taken," for its depiction of the world's leading physicists gathered together in one shot.